 16. You’re changing the economy

-When choose to only purchase organic clothing for you and your family, you are helping to change the world.
+When choosing to only purchase organic clothing for you and your family, you are helping to change the world.
 You are supporting the organic farmers and manufacturers.

 The market listens to trends and the demand of the public.